YinanDanielZhou/BSVScriptVisualizer/README.md

 The application uses the [@bsv/sdk](https://www.npmjs.com/package/@bsv/sdk) library to simulate actual Bitcoin script execution, providing an accurate representation of how scripts would behave on the Bitcoin network.

+## Live Demo

+Try the live demo at: [this github page](https://yinandanielzhou.github.io/BSVScriptVisualizer/)

 ## Project Structure

 ### Core Files